5 Basic Questions and Answers about NUMSA:

 5. What is Numsa’s politics?

-Since the first democratic elections in 1994, Numsa has thrown its lot behind this alliance to improve workers’ lives even though it respects individual members’ rights to vote for the political party of their choice.
+Since the first democratic elections in 1994, Numsa has thrown its lot behind the alliance to improve workers’ lives even though it respects individual members’ rights to vote for the political party of their choice.
 Numsa has always said that it will reassess this alliance from time to time to see if it is achieving this objective.
+In 2013 Numsa Special congress, Numsa decided to break ties from the alliance partners.